turingcapital/Manual/README.md

 # Overview
 Turing is a cryptofund.
-We make seed investments in blockchain companies.
+We make investments in blockchain protocols and tokens.

 ## Contact